 We wrapped up the conference with a super fun, 40-minute GovLove Podcast hosted by Engaging Leaders in Local Government alongside the City of Durham and the City of Olathe.
 The City of Olathe and the City of Durham shared their stories around strategy and performance management and the deep connections they have with one another and within the ClearPoint Community network.

 The TLG Conference is a ClearPoint favorite and we were excited to be back this year as an Alliance Corporate Partner.
-Even though we were sad to say good-bye to our local government friends, we know that it will only be a few short weeks before we see them again at our Strategy and Performance Management Summit in Durham, North Carolina.
+Even though we were sad to say good-bye to our local government friends, we know that it will only be a few short weeks before we see them again at our Strategy and Performance Management Summit.